|Season (15 May 2018 - 15 Sept 2018)|

 Groups over 20 people: 10% discount

-Bergen Light Rail to Fantoft or Paradis.
-Fantoft: By Safari supermarked there is a sign pointing to the Stave Church.
-Paradis: Walk up Birkelundsbakken hill to the parking lot on the left side.
+We recommend to take Bergen Light Rail to Paradis or Fantoft.
+From Paradis: Walk up Birkelundsbakken hill to the parking lot on the left side.
 A small, steep path leads to the Stave Church from there.
+(15 minutes walkj) You can also get off at Fantoft: By Safari supermarked there is a sign pointing to the Stave Church.
+(15 minutes walk)

 By car: Take road no. 582 direction Nesttun apprx.
 5 km, turn left by the sign saying FANTOFT, or drive on to Paradis and turn left up Birkelundsbakken.